joelbloch/poc-k8s/k8s/session-management/readme.txt

 kubectl label namespace default istio-injection=enabled

 4) Run the application
-kubectl apply -f stateful.yaml kubectl apply -f stateless.yaml kubectl apply -f front.yaml

-5) ensure your application is running kubectl get pods kubectl get services troubleshooting => kubectl log <podname>
+To start : ".\start.ps1"
+To stop : ".\stop.ps1"
+To get the list of pods : ".\pods.ps1"
+To get the list of services : ".\services.ps1"

 5) Dashboard
 istioctl dashboard kiali